-We are thrilled to be collaborating on readings and tours with Jean 'Binta' Breeze, John Agard, Patience Agbabi, Pete Bearder and more.
-If you'd like to be kept informed, sign up on the website to receive our newsletter (usually monthly).
+We are thrilled to be collaborating on readings and tours with Jean 'Binta' Breeze, John Agard, Patience Agbabi, Mark Gwynne Jones, Pete Bearder and more.
+If you'd like to be kept informed, click on the JOIN THE MAILING LIST tab and sign up to receive our listings.

 Creative Salon offers a stimulating forum for all who work in, or are interested in, poetry and spoken word, whether you are a writer, artist, practitioner, producer, small business owner, agency, or have a newly created role.
 At our salon on 12 December, renowned poet LEMN SISSAY offered his insights and takes part in a Q & A with the audience.

-On 27 September, we presented a Benefit event for poet James Berry who celebrates 90 years of poetry, stories and song in 2014, through a remarkable line-up of nineteen poets, speakers and performers and raconteurs including Roger McGough, Grace Nichols, Linton Kwesi Johnson, Ian McMillan, Alastair Niven, Andrew Motion, Michael Rosen, Myra Barrs and John Agard.
-Over the next few weeks we will have an update on the outcomes of the Benefit and future plans, and we wish to thank all those who attended the event and have offered support to the Benefit.
+On 27 September, we presented a Benefit event for poet James Berry who celebrates 90 years of poetry, stories and song in 2014, through a remarkable line-up of nineteen poets, speakers and raconteurs including Roger McGough, Grace Nichols, Linton Kwesi Johnson, Ian McMillan, Alastair Niven, Andrew Motion, Michael Rosen, Myra Barrs and John Agard.

-PAUL KEENS-DOUGLAS, the famed Trinidadian storyteller, raconteur and public speaker who is also the creator of the famous Carnival Talk Tent in Trinidad, performs for two nights at the Tabernacle this August.
+PAUL KEENS-DOUGLAS, the famed Trinidadian storyteller, raconteur and public speaker who is also the creator of the famous Carnival Talk Tent in Trinidad, performed for two nights as part of renaissance one and Tilt's summer series of literature at the Tabernacle.

 Hannah Lowe’s first book of poems explores her father, a Chinese-black Jamaican migrant who disappeared at night to play cards or dice in London's old East End to support his family.
 'Chick' was his gambling nickname.